ryjen/the-fatherless/script-outline.md

 **Location:** Cassian’s House

-* Cassian punishes Sael’s father in anger; his plan fails.
+* Cassian punishes Sael’s father in anger for the loss of Sael;
+* Cassian's plan fails; his political ambition thwarted

 **Visuals:** Close-up of Cassian’s clenched fists; burning ledger of failed schemes.
 **Symbolism:** Hubris vs. the uncontrollable flow of fate.